samaradw/pin7/.github/steps/1-create-discussion.md

 ## 🧠 What is a GitHub Discussion?

-GitHub Discussions is a collaborative space within your repo where you can ask questions, propose ideas, or share announcements.
+GitHub Discussions is a collaborative space within your repository where you can ask questions, propose ideas, or share announcements.

 ## 💬 Activity: Create a new Discussion